Jayden-boop/WRO-2025/README.md

 - `OBSTACLEPG` controls responsiveness.
 - `OBSTACLEPD` damps oscillations.
-- `MAX_TURN_DEGREE` normalizes pixel error into servo-angle domain.
+- `MAX_TURN_DEGREE` normalizes the error into a fraction of the maximum turn.

 **Clamp and convert to PWM** (important for safety):